aroje/WitAdminUI/README.md

 **TFS WitAdminUI** currently supports VSTS in the following way:

-"For Hosted XML and Inheritance process models, you can only use witadmin commands to list information._" [MSDN](https://msdn.microsoft.com/en-us/library/dd236914.aspx)
+"_For Hosted XML and Inheritance process models, you can only use witadmin commands to list information._" [MSDN](https://msdn.microsoft.com/en-us/library/dd236914.aspx)

 ### Documentation